 If you want specific help for your channel, if you want coaching on anything that I do, my partner program is my catch all.
 You can join the partner program, you get 101 calls with me, you get weekly group calls and a private Facebook group, which is the best way to consistently ask me questions.

 The partner program, I imagine, based on the results existing members have had, has the chance to be one of the most valuable things you spend money on in terms of how much money you make back because of it.
 For example, I refer a partner over to a new platform to put their courses on, they make several thousand dollars, that well worth the cost.

 If you’d like a video about an idea you have or your own channel, software, product, service, get a sponsored video with me today and I’ll make a video like this for you.
 These two things, the partner program and sponsored videos help me to be a full-time YouTuber, especially combined with the ad revenue I’m showing you.

-Thank you for giving me a chance to serve you today, you can subscribe at the channel or you can visit my website.
+Thank you for giving me a chance to serve you today, you can subscribe to the channel or you can visit my website.

 Thank you for making it all the way to the end, especially after all the data I showed you.
-It means a lot for you to get to the end.
+It means a lot to you to get to the end.

 I love you, you are awesome and I appreciate the chance to be a service to you today.